Asimov-Chuang/DeepHalo/README.md

 ### 1&nbsp;&nbsp;Beyond FETA and other context based choice models: controllable modeling of higher‑order effects
 Among context based models,

-- **first-order models** such as CMNL (Yousefi Maragheh et al., 2020), low-rank Halo MNL (Ko and Li, 2024) and FETA (Pfannschmidt et al., 2022) are only capable of capturing first-order interaction effects.
-Even though FETA proposed the utility decomposition method similar to Halo effect, in practice, it evaluates only first‑order (pairwise) terms because enumerating higher‑order subsets is combinatorially expensive, especially when facing large assortment sizes.
-This severely limits their ability to model complex choice behavior involving higher-order item interactions.
+First-order models like CMNL (Yousefi Maragheh et al., 2020), low-rank Halo MNL (Ko and Li, 2024), and FETA (Pfannschmidt et al., 2022) can only capture pairwise interactions.
+While FETA proposes a utility decomposition similar to the halo effect, it only evaluates first-order terms in practice, as enumerating higher-order subsets is computationally infeasible for large assortments—limiting its ability to model complex choices.

-- **Other context based models**, such as FATE (Pfannschmidt et al., 2022) and TCnet (Wang et al., 2023), try to learn an overall context information by directly entangling all items' features together.
-While we acknowledge that these models, as the reviewer has pointed out, can be explained by Halo effects recovered with equation (10), a critical and often overlooked issue is that **the maximum order of interactions is uncontrollable and we need to recover up to |S - 1| order to interpret these models, otherwise the halo model recovered by (10) is different from the one you got from training**.
-This results in exponentially many context terms, which fundamentally harms interpretability.
-The dilemma lies in the model architecture.
-For example, the $U^{'}$ function in FATE entangles all the item features, then concatenates it with the original feature and does transformations with it.
-The utility calculation does have context information, but cannot control the maximum effect order.
-In TCnet, transformer-based attention mechanism inherently computes a softmax over all items — meaning each item's representation is a function of the entire set, pushing the interaction order to the maximum by design.
-In one word, these models don't formulate context effect in a decomposible way.
+Other models such as FATE and TCNet attempt to learn context by directly entangling all item features.
+As the reviewer notes, their outputs can be interpreted via Eq.
+(10) as halo effects.
+However, **the interaction order in these models is uncontrolled**, and recovering a faithful decomposition would require evaluating up to $|S|-1$ orders—leading to exponentially many terms and breaking interpretability.

+The issue lies in their architecture.
+FATE combines global context with individual features but cannot restrict interaction depth.
+TCNet’s attention mechanism inherently mixes all items, effectively modeling full-order interactions by design.
+As a result, these models **do not formulate context effects in a structured, decomposable way**, making interpretation difficult.

 Therefore, first-order models have interpretability but lack of expressiveness, while other models have expressiveness but cannot control maximum effect order and is difficult to interpret.
 DeepHalo is designed to fill this gap, which manages to model higher Halo effects up to any order we want.
 How do we do?

+- **Feature-Based High-Order Halo Effects**
-- **Formally Define Feature-based high order Halo Effect** Our work is, to the best of our knowledge, the first to provide such a definition.
-Specifically, in an offer set\{A, B, C, D\}, when estimating how the subset \{A, B\} influences the utility of item C, the function representing this effect must depend only on the features of A, B, C—and must not involve features from irrelevant items like D. Violating this would render the subset effect uninterpretable.
-This highlights why indiscriminately entangling all item features within the offered set inevitably results in uncontrolled and often maximal-order interactions.
+  To our knowledge, we are the first to formally define high-order halo effects in terms of item features.
+For example, when assessing how subset $\{A, B\}$ influences the utility of item $C$ in an offer set $\{A, B, C, D\}$, the effect should depend only on the features of $A$, $B$, and $C$, not on unrelated items like $D$.
+Including irrelevant items makes the subset effect uninterpretable.
+This illustrates why models that entangle all item features inevitably introduce uncontrolled, high-order interactions.

-- **Decomposible Utility Representation and Controllable Maximum Effect Order** In Appendix A, we provide derivation showing the utilities output by DeepHalo can be decomposed by the way in Line 189.
-We have proved that the maximum order is constrained by the model depth, and the increasing speed of effect order is controlled by which activation function you choose. **We are glad that the reviewer is interested in this part, and we will elaborate this later.**
+- **Structured Decomposition and Controllable Effect Order**
+  As shown in Appendix A, DeepHalo’s architecture ensures the utility can be decomposed as in Line 189.
+The maximum interaction order is determined by the model depth, while the choice of activation function affects how quickly the order increases.
+We appreciate the reviewer’s interest and will clarify this further in the revision.

-- **Identifiable Effect Recover Algorithm without Formulate Linear System** In previous literature, people need to formulate the whole linear system to get the halo effects, which is inefficient when the assortment size is big.
-With equation (3) and (10), we can skip this step. **We know the reviewer has some questions in this part, and we will elaborate them later.**
+- **Direct Effect Recovery Without Solving Linear Systems**
+  Prior approaches require solving large linear systems to recover halo effects, which becomes infeasible for large assortments.
+In contrast, DeepHalo leverages Eq.
+(3) and Eq.
+(10) to recover effects directly and efficiently.
+We will elaborate on this in response to the reviewer’s questions.

-This is also why our model is not a simple imitation of DeepSets.
-DeepSets merely provides a foundational tool for implementing permutation invariant models.
-Building upon this, we integrate insights from discrete choice theory and the halo effect literature, and further incorporate architectural innovations such as residual connections and polynomial activations.
-These design choices make it possible to learn high-order interaction effects in a structured and controllable manner.
+These innovations go beyond what DeepSets offers.
+While DeepSets provides permutation invariance, DeepHalo integrates domain-specific insights from discrete choice theory and the halo literature, along with architectural elements like residual connections and polynomial activations.
+This enables interpretable, high-order interaction modeling in a principled and controllable way.

 ### **2&nbsp;&nbsp;Utility Decomposition and Order Growth**
 We thank the author for raising this point.
 The key intuition is that every recursion depth l in Eqs.
 (4)–(5) adds **exactly one additional order of interaction** while preserving all lower‑order terms via the residual connection.
 The process is same with Appendix A 2.2 and A 2.3, to better help the reviewer, we provide an simple example here.
 Formally, **let's take offer set ${j, k, l}$ as an example and take $\phi$ as identity mapping for simplicity**: